-- 10. Indicate the item numbers reported herein: Item 4 (b), and Item 9(b). - A. During the continuation of the Annual Stockholders' Meeting of the Issuer held on 10 September 2020 at 10:00 a.m. via Zoom Webinar, the following items transpired: - Item 4(b).
+- 10. Indicate the item numbers reported herein: Item 4 (b), and Item 9(b). - A. During the continuation of the Annual Stockholders' Meeting of the issuer on 10 September 2021 at 10:00 a.m. via Zoom Webinar, the following events transpired: - Item 4(b).
 Election of Directors.
 Due to the failure to meet the requirement that 50%+1 share of the OCS should be present in person or by proxy, no election of members of the Board of Directors could be held.
-The following shall continue to serve as directors in holdover capacity: Benedicto C. Sison, Maria Josefina A. Castillo, Cielito F. Habito (independent), Oscar M. Orbos (independent), and Oscar S. Reyes (independent). - Item 9(b).
+The following shall continue to serve as directors in holdover capacity: Benedicto C. Sison, Maria Josefina A. Castillo, Cielito F. Habito (independent), Aleli Angela G. Quirino (independent), and Oscar M. Orbos (independent).

+Item 9(b).
 Other Events.
-Due to the failure to meet the requirement that 2/3 of the OCS should be present in person or by proxy, the following items were not approved by the stockholders: - 1.
-Amendment of Article VI of the Articles of Incorporation to increase the number of directors to six (6); and - 2.
-Amendment of Article III of the Articles of Incorporation on the principal office address.
+Due to the failure to meet the requirement that 2/3 of the OCS should be present in person or by proxy, the Amendment of Article VI of the Articles of Incorporation to increase the number of directors to six (6) was not approved by the stockholders.